Barro/java-afl/README.md

 More efficient deferred and persistent modes start each fuzzing iteration later than at the beginning of `main()` function.
-Using persistent or deferred modes requires either a special annotation for the `main()` function or `--custom-init` flag to the instrument
+Using deferred or persistent mode requires either a special annotation for the `main()` function or `--custom-init` flag to the instrument
 program: